eric-mwakazi/eric-mwakazi/RESUME.md

 ## 🧑‍💻 **Professional Summary**

-Passionate **DevOps Engineer and Backend Developer** with expertise in **Python, Flask, and Linux system administration**.
+Passionate **DevOps Engineer and Software Developer** with expertise in **Python, Flask, and Linux system administration**.
 Experienced in **cloud computing, infrastructure automation, and CI/CD pipelines** with Docker, Kubernetes, and Jenkins.
 Strong background in **system troubleshooting, monitoring, and security**, supported by **CEH training**.
 Adept at optimizing system performance, securing applications, and integrating APIs.

 Seeking a challenging role in **operations and systems control** where I can apply my skills in automation, infrastructure optimization, and security.